LakshithaGo/zero-trust-clinical-llm-audit/README.md

 The workflow converts a registry-style record into a structured summary artifact containing summary text, atomic claims, declared source fields, evidence snippets, missingness notes, and preliminary routing metadata.
 This design shifts evaluation away from paragraph-level fluency toward claim-level checks of traceability, evidence consistency, and deployment risk.

 ![Figure 1](zero_trust_architecture.png.png)

+## Methodology

+This public case study uses synthetic and abstracted registry-style records based on constraints observed in internal clinical-registry audit work.
+The examples were recreated to preserve the methodological structure of the original problem- fragmented fields, narrative text, metadata, and missingness- without disclosing patient-level data, institutional identifiers, real clinical text, or unapproved results.
+The prototype was implemented in Python: generated summaries were structured into atomic claims, evidence snippets, source fields, missingness notes, and routing metadata, then passed through schema checks, source-attribution matching, semantic risk labeling, and rule-based gate assignment.
+Aggregate audit logs were produced internally, but exact cohort sizes, case counts, and run-level metrics are omitted from this public version pending data-owner approval.

+The first audit layer is schema validation.
+This layer verifies whether the generated artifact is complete, parseable, and structurally compatible with downstream review.
+A schema-valid output is not treated as clinically correct; it is only considered structurally auditable.
+Malformed, incomplete, or unparsable outputs are halted because later interpretation would be unreliable.

+The second audit layer is source-attribution validation.
+This layer evaluates whether each declared evidence snippet can be traced to the claimed source section using normalized matching procedures such as lowercasing, whitespace normalization, punctuation handling, and token-sequence comparison.
+The purpose is to detect provenance failures such as missing evidence, source-section mismatch, or quote stitching.
+A claim may be directionally plausible, but if its evidence trail cannot be verified, the artifact is not ready for unreviewed workflow exposure.

+The third audit layer is semantic risk review.
+This layer does not function as an automated clinical truth oracle.
+Instead, it assigns claim-level risk labels based on whether each atomic claim appears supported, partially supported, unsupported, contradicted, or insufficiently evidenced.
+It also flags reasoning patterns that deterministic attribution checks may miss, such as unsupported comparisons, missing comparator data, critical omissions, automation overreach, and checklist over-reliance.
+These labels are treated as governance signals rather than final clinical adjudications.

+The final layer is governance routing.
+The gate converts audit findings into one of three routing decisions: ALLOW, HUMAN REVIEW, or HALT.
+Outputs with no detected blockers may be retained only as limited summary-support artifacts.
+Outputs with partial support, unverifiable attribution, unsupported comparisons, critical uncertainty, or missingness-related ambiguity are routed to human review.
+Outputs with malformed structure, privacy leakage, or severe contradicted claims are stopped before downstream exposure.
+The gate determines whether a generated summary can be viewed as a constrained support artifact, requires human mitigation, or must be blocked entirely.

+## Synthetic demonstration and failure-mode taxonomy

+The synthetic demonstration was designed to stress the audit method under registry-style conditions rather than to estimate model performance.
+The recreated records varied source completeness, missingness patterns, and prompting context so that the same audit pipeline could be examined under different traceability conditions.
+Prompt settings ranged from minimally constrained summarization to audit-aware and workflow-oriented instructions.

+## Table 1